Singapore’s banks are funding a huge problem

 The World Bank president, Jim Yong Kim, remarked last year that “if Vietnam goes forward with 40 GW of coal, if the entire region implements the coal-based plans right now, I think we are finished.”

-Despite this, DBS Bank has been named as part of a syndicate in four 1200MW coal-fired power plants in Vietnam – Nam Dinh 1, Nghi Son 2, Vinh Tan 4 and Vung Ang 2.
+Despite this, DBS Bank has been named as part of a syndicate in three 1200MW coal-fired power plants in Vietnam – Nam Dinh 1, Nghi Son 2, and Vung Ang 2.
 OCBC is also involved in Nghi Son 2.
 Unless DBS moves to withdraw from these deals or institute a policy to restrict lending to coal power stations, as many other banks have around the world, it could find itself at the head of Singapore’s dirtiest banks.

 DBS is also a financial adviser for a number of planned coal-fired plants in Indonesia including the Jawa-6 (2000MW), Jawa-9 (1000MW) and Jawa-10 (1000MW) plants.